HOLISTIC PRACTICE STAGE GUIDE

 New Practice Infrastructure Guide

-For practitioners who are still in training, just graduated, or seeing the first few patients.
+For practitioners who are still in training, just graduated, or seeing their first few patients.

 Holistic practices evolve through recognizable operational stages.